Hose & Accessories

 On average, everyone’s vacuum hose should be cleaned around once per month.
 But it may be more or less than this depending on how often you vacuum.

-So, it’s best to visually inspect inside the hose after a deep clean.
+So, it’s best to visually inspect the inside of the hose after a deep clean.
 This way, you can check for any obvious clogs that will affect the performance of the vacuum during your next use.

 Signs It Is Clogged